JetBrains/xodus-dnq/docs/properties.md

 ```

 #### Require if
 Checks that property value is defined if provided closure returns `true`.
+Triggers only if the property is changed.

 ```kotlin
 var main by xdStringProp()